RupertHSmith/Pygate-for-P2P/README.md

 If any errors are experienced, check that the PATH and IDF_PATH environment variables are set as per the instructions at https://github.com/pycom/pycom-micropython-sigfox.

 ## Pygate Driver
-A simple MicroPython driver was written to enable easy control over the UDP packet forwarder.
+A simple MicroPython driver was written to enable easy control over the UDP packet forwarder and can be found in the 'pycom-driver' directory